DHTMLX/gantt-docs/data/api/gantt_treedatastore_other.md

 <ul>

 {{note
-Use **TreeDatastore.move** in order to move task to a different parent. **setParent** only writes the value to the property specified by the config, it won't update the internal state of the tree.
+Use **treeDatastore.move()** in order to move task to a different parent.
+The **setParent()** method only writes the value to the property specified by the config, it won't update the internal state of the tree.
 }}

 ~~~js